An Evolutionary Theory for the Variability Hypothesis: A Discrete-Time Probabilistic Model

 \end{proof}

-Thus, in this discrete-time setting, if one sex remains selective from each generation to the next, for example, then in each successive generation more variable subpopulations of the opposite sex will prevail over less variable subpopulations with comparable average desirability.
-Although the desirability distributions themselves will certainly evolve, if greater variability prevails at each step, that suggests that over time the opposite sex will tend toward greater variability.
-That variability itself may be inherited has been established in several different contexts in both plants and animals (e.g., \cite{vob107}, \cite{vob94}, and \cite{vob95}).
-Identification of the precise genetic mechanisms for {\em how} variability may be inherited are beyond the scope of this paper, and left to the interested reader (cf. \cite{novob12}, \cite{vob48}).
+Thus, in this discrete-time setting, if one sex remains non-selective from each generation to the next, for example, then in each successive generation less variable subpopulations of the opposite sex will tend to prevail over more variable subpopulations of comparable average desirability.
+Although those successive generations and their desirability distributions are evolving over time, if less variable subpopulations in the opposite sex prevail over more variable subpopulations from each generation to the next, that suggests that over time the opposite sex will tend toward lesser variability.
+A key assumption here, of course, is the inheritability of variability itself.

+That variability {\em per se} may be a heritable trait has recently been established in several different contexts (e.g., \cite{vob107}, \cite{vob117}, and \cite{vob95}).
+For instance, theories of inherited variability have been developed and applied by animal husbandry scientists and geneticists who are interested in breeding livestock, not only for high averages of desirable traits, but also for uniformity (i.e., low variability; see \cite{vob116}, \cite{vob118}, \cite{vob119}).
+The above probabilistic model only uses the premise that variability is inheritable; identification of the precise genetic, chromosomal, and epigenetic (including societal) mechanisms for how variability is inherited is beyond the scope of this paper, and is left to the interested reader (cf. \cite{vob115}, \cite{novob12}, \cite{vob48}, and \cite{vob154}).

+The next example is an application of Theorem \ref{propA2} and Proposition \ref{newPropA} in a case where the desirability values have gaussian distributions.
+Note that the exact magnitudes of over- and underrepresentation, even in this standard setting, are not attainable in closed form, but must be estimated numerically.

 \begin{exam} Suppose that the desirability values (to sex $A$) of sex $B$ are normally distributed, i.e., if $X_1$ and $X_2$ are the desirability values of two random individuals chosen from $B_1$ and $B_2$, respectively, then $X_1$ has distribution $N(\mu,\sigma^2_1)$ and $X_2$ has distribution $N(\mu,\sigma^2_2)$.
 (The assumption of normality for the underlying distributions of desirability is not essential; this is merely an illustrative example, and chosen because of the ubiquity of the normal distribution in many population studies.
 Note the key assumption that the average values, i.e. the medians, are the same.)
 By Proposition~\ref{newPropA}, $N(\mu,\sigma^2_1)$ is more variable than $N(\mu,\sigma^2_2)$ if and only if $\sigma^2_1>\sigma^2_2$.